 If we have grown adults addicted to interactive screentime, to a point where it affects their jobs, marriages and health, what will immersive screentime do?
 How will it wire the brain of our children in their most formative years?
 Neuroscientists don’t know; no one does.
 The dangers are unknown.
 That’s why Samsung recommends that children under 13 not use their VR product.
 And we know that children under 13 always read the instructions, right?

-I’m not a Luddite and I welcome technology that is a useful tool to benefit hust2manity.
+I’m not a Luddite and I welcome technology that is a useful tool to benefit humanity.
 But I see much danger in becoming an early adopter of VR and I strongly recommend that parents don’t allow their children to become part of the experiment.
 If you do become an early adopter of VR, you and your family are the “test subjects”.
 I advise parents not to let it through the door at least for a few years to see how all those “test subjects” are doing.
 Caution is the word here.
 No one knows how immersive screentime will re-wire the brain.
 No one knows how it will wire the brain of children in their most formative years (0 to 6).

 What are we as parents modeling when it comes to screentime?
 Do I consider what I model to my children?
 Do they understand something different from what I am saying by what they are seeing?